sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Impossible Shots

 At 15th level, you gain an additional number of uses for your Accuracy Bonus equal to your proficiency bonus.
-In addition, you can gain your Accuracy Bonus as a free action. they arenít on the artificer spell list.
+In addition, you can gain your Accuracy Bonus as a free action. they aren√≠t on the artificer spell list.

 ### Mutant (Warlock Archetype)